In Significant Expansion of New York Litigation Practice, Ropes & Gray Adds Two Prominent Partners

 With more than 300 lawyers in New York, Ropes & Gray is now one of the 20 largest law firms in the city.
 Ropes & Gray also recently welcomed John Sorkin, who on October 6 joined the firm’s mergers & acquisitions practice in New York, also arriving from Fried Frank.
-Over the past 18 months, Ropes & Gray has also expanded its presence in New York with the addition of corporate partner Joanne De Silva.

 David B. Hennes

 David Hennes brings to Ropes & Gray extensive experience handling a wide range of corporate disputes and complex commercial litigation, including transactional cases, corporate control disputes, enforcement work, federal securities class actions and state law derivative actions, on behalf of the world’s leading companies, investment banks, private equity firms, and financial institutions.
 Mr. Hennes is regularly lead counsel in all forms of sophisticated corporate litigation and recently successfully concluded a multi-week trial in the Delaware Court of Chancery, which resulted in a finding of no liability for his client.